canelmas/let/README.md

 Annotation based simple API flavoured with AOP to handle new Android runtime permission model.

-If you check [Google's Samples] (https://github.com/googlesamples/android-RuntimePermissions/blob/master/Application/src/main/java/com/example/android/system/runtimepermissions/MainActivity.java) about the new permission model, you'll see a lot of boiler plate code.
+If you check [Google's Samples] (https://github.com/googlesamples/android-RuntimePermissions/blob/master/Application/src/main/java/com/example/android/system/runtimepermissions/MainActivity.java) about the new permission model, you'll see a lot of boiler plate code just for requesting, handling and retrying the request for required permissions.

-Let will minimize the boiler plate code you have to write for requesting and handling permissions and keep your code more readable.
+Let will minimize boiler plate code you have to write for requesting and handling permissions, hence help you keep your code more readable.

 Usage
 ====

-Add `@AskPermission` to your methods that require permissions to be granted at runtime.
+Annotate your methods requiring permissions with `@AskPermission` and let Let handle the rest.

 ```java
 @AskPermission(ACCESS_FINE_LOCATION)